wkumari/draft-wkumari-dnsop-trust-management/README.md

    This name is computed as follows:

-Kumari                  Expires December 28, 2015               [Page 3]

-Internet-Draft    draft-wkumari-dnsop-trust-management         June 2015

    1. Take the Key Tags of all of the DS records corresponding to the TA(s) that the resolver knows / is using.

    2. Sort this list in numerically ascending order

-   3. Concatenate the list, separating each Key Tag with an underscore ('_')
+   3. Concatenate the list, separating each Key Tag with a hyphen ('-'), then append this to an underscore ('_')

-   As an example, if the resolver has a single Trust Anchor with a Key Tag of 4217, it would generate an owner name of 4217.
-If it has two Trust Anchors, with Key Tags 4217 and 1776 it would generate an owner name of 1776_4217.
+   As an example, if the resolver has a single Trust Anchor with a Key Tag of 4217, it would generate an owner name of _4217.
+If it has two Trust Anchors, with Key Tags 1985 and 1776 it would generate an owner name of _1776-1985.

-   NOTE: This generation of the TDS Name means that Key Tags MUST be unique / must not repeat within "recent" history.
-If (e.g during a Key Ceremony) a new DNSKEY is generated whose derived Key Tag collides with an exiting one (statistically unlikely, but not impossible) this DNSKEY MUST NOT be used, and a new DNSKEY MUST be generated.
+   NOTE: The generation of the TDS Name means that Key Tags MUST be unique, at least within "recent" history.
+If (e.g during a Key Ceremony) a new DNSKEY is generated whose derived Key Tag collides with an exiting one (statistically unlikely, but not impossible) this DNSKEY MUST NOT be used, and a new DNSKEY MUST be generated. [ Ed
+   note: This is to prevent two successive keys having the same keytag (e.g: 123), and then seeing "_123." - which 123 key was that?!
+   RFC4034 Appendix B admonition: "Implementations MUST NOT assume that the key tag uniquely identifies a DNSKEY RR" - I think that is for validators though.]

 3. TDS Record Processing